 If you are interested in this work, please visit the website and consider donating to a truly magnificent charity that does amazing things for children who otherwise have nothing.

 Surprisingly, many doctors call themselves plastic surgeons without ever training in the field.
+Check they are fully qualified surgeons using the Medical board of Australia website

 A plastic and reconstructive surgeon is a doctor who has received a specialist qualification from the Royal Australasian College of Surgeons.